michaeljbishop/mulligan/README.md

 ## Ruby Compatibility

 [![Build Status](https://travis-ci.org/michaeljbishop/mulligan.png?branch=master)](https://travis-ci.org/michaeljbishop/mulligan)
-Mulligan fully supports MRI versions 1.9.3 -> 2.1.1
+Mulligan fully supports MRI versions 1.9.3 -> current

 On all other "compatible" rubies, Mulligan will gracefully degrade to standard exception handling.
 Though the API will be there, no recoveries will be attached to exceptions.
 Any calls to the Mulligan API will "pass-through".